-Another way of drill-down is to refer to external information sources, e.g., databases of the transaction systems or Internet sites.
+Another way of drill-down is to refer to external information sources, e.g., to databases of the transaction systems or to Internet sites.
 In TOSCANA, such references can be attached to each data cell.
 By mouse-click, a report generated by the database or a Web browser will be opened.

 Pivoting.
 Different questions request different views on the data.
 In a spreadsheet display, this means that the dimensions listed on the vertical and horizontal axis are interchanged.
 This operation is called pivoting or rotating.
 For nested line diagrams, it corresponds to permuting the inner and the outer hierarchies.
-The diagram in Fig. 7 can be used to examine the question "How does the composition of sold products change over time?", while the pivoted version is more adequate for investigating "How do the sales evolve in time for each product?".
-Pivoting of hierarchies is implemented in TOSCANA.
+The result of pivoting the nested line diagram of Figure 14.7 is shown in Figure 14.8.
+The diagram in Figure 14.7 can be used to examine the question "How does the composition of sold products change over time?", while the pivoted version in Figure 14.8 is more adequate for investigating "How do the sales evolve in time for each product?".
+Pivoting of hierarchies is a standard feature in TOSCANA.